 HOMININ HABITATS, DIET, and DIET RECONSTRUCTION

-Amanda Korstjens, Ross Hill, and Kelly van Leeuwen, University of Bournemouth
+Kelly van Leeuwen, Amanda Korstjens, and Ross Hill, University of Bournemouth

 With the University of Bournemouth’s LEAP project, we are investigating how the earliest hominins used mosaic habitats for e.g. food and sleeping sites.
-Kelly van Leeuwen – to Issa in summer 2017 – will use landscape featuers such as vegetation height & density and how those predict chimpanzee travel routes and sleeping site selection .
+Kelly van Leeuwen – to Issa in summer 2017 – is looking into landscape featuers such as vegetation height & density and how those predict chimpanzee travel routes and sleeping site selection .
 She will then develop Agent Based Models (ABM) on hominid landscape use (testing whether they follow Brownian Motion, Levy path or mental map strategies) and grouping patterns (incl. hominid-typical fission-fusion dynamics).
 The model will be adapted to predict how early hominins may have used the same landscape differently by adjusting travel speed and efficiency, food selection, and predator avoidance tactics to their specific body size, diet, and locomotor patterns.
+Please see Kelly’s blog post here on her time at Issa!

 Adam van Casteren, Max Planck Weizmann Centre, Max Plank Institute for Evolutionary Anthropology (July – October 2015)